digital-land/technical-documentation/docs/data-operations-manual/Explanation/Key-Concepts/Endpoint-types.md

+---
-# Endpoint URL Types and Plugins
+title: Endpoint URL Types and Plugins
+---

 The pipeline can collect data published in a wide range of different formats, which means there is a lot of variety in the types of URLs we might add as endpoints.
 Broadly, however, endpoints typically fall into one of the following two categories:
 - Hosted file - these will usually be URL which ends in something like `.json` or `.csv`